 This review doesn’t feature any big SPOILERS.
 Which means you’re ok to read this article, just so you know if you’ve never seen the whole thing.

 Successful: Voice Actors from the cartoon, reprise their roles and they all did great on their respective performances.
 Every time I hear Spinelli’s voice, I tend to say “Dang it Bobby!”
 If that doesn’t ring a bell, Spinelli’s voice is actually the voice of Pam Adlon.
 A.K.A.
 Bobby Hill from Mike Judge’s King Of The Hill.
+Anna Chlumsky (Ellie from The Last Of Us) also voiced Gretchen.

 James Woods did a fantastic job as Phillium Benedict, who serves as The Main Villain of the film.
 He’s a much descent antagonist than Jesse Eisenberg’s obnoxious portrayal of Lex Luthor in Batman Vs. Superman.